wp-plugins/ppress/readme.txt

 ### Themes
 * [Pinnacle](http://profilepress.net/downloads/pinnacle-account-form/) - A smooth and clean custom login, registration and password reset ProfilePress theme for WordPress with social login.
+* [Montserrat](http://profilepress.net/downloads/montserrat-account-form/) - Montserrat is a beautiful one-page ProfilePress account form that combines a login, registration, password reset and social login together thus eliminating the need for creating a separate forms for user registration, login and reset of passwords.

 ### Paid Extensions